Waiting for the Storm

 “Do you know what you’re singing, Yagrin?” asks Shazira.

-“But I know that it’s an ancient poem about children that Yagrin once saw.”
+“Not really, but I know it’s a poem about children that Yagrin once saw.”